isinaltinkaya/i3gcalendar/README.md

 ## Prerequisites:

-You have to chage line 21 in the python code with your /PATH_TO_FILE/token.json
+You have to chage line 21 in the python code with your /PATH_TO_FILE/token.json To generate the token.json needed, just run the Python script.
+It will open a new tab in your default browser and ask you to authenticate.

-You need to install some libraries:
+You may need to install some libraries:

 ```
 python3 -m pip install google-api-python-client